-27. Committee members
+28. Committee members

-- (1) The committee members consist of - (a) the office holders of the Association; and - (b) up to five ordinary committee members. - (2) The following are the office holders of the Association - (a) the president; - (b) the vice president; - (c) the secretary; - (d) the treasurer. - (3) A person may be an office holder of the Association if the person is - - (a) an individual who has reached 18 years of age; and - (b) a member of the Association. - (4) A person may be an ordinary committee member of the Association if the person is - - (a) an individual who has reached 18 years of age; and - (b) is a member of the Association; or - (c) a parent of a junior member of the Association. - (5) A person must not hold 2 or more of the offices mentioned in sub-clause (2) at the same time.
+- (1) The committee members consist of - (a) the office holders of the Association; and - (b) up to three ordinary committee members. - (2) The following are the office holders of the Association - (a) the president; - (b) the vice president; - (c) the secretary; - (d) the treasurer. - (3) A person may be an office holder of the Association if the person is - (a) an individual who has reached 18 years of age; and - (b) a member of the Association. - (4) A person may be an ordinary committee member of the Association if the person is an individual who has reached 18 years of age.
+An ordinary committee member is not required to be a member of the Association. - (5) A person must not hold 2 or more of the offices mentioned in sub-clause (2) at the same time.

-28. President
+29. President

-- (1) It is the duty of the president to consult with the secretary regarding the business to be conducted at each committee meeting and general meeting. - (2) The president has the powers and duties relating to convening and presiding at committee meetings and presiding at general meetings provided for in this Constitution. - (3) An Honorarium shall be paid annually to the president in an amount determined by the committee.
+- (1) It is the duty of the president to consult with the secretary regarding the business to be conducted at each committee meeting and general meeting. - (2) The president has the powers and duties relating to convening and presiding at committee meetings and presiding at general meetings provided for in this Constitution.

-29. Secretary
+30. Secretary

-- (1) The Secretary has the following duties - (a) dealing with the Association's correspondence; - (b) consulting with the president regarding the business to be conducted at each committee meeting and general meeting; - (c) preparing the notices required for meetings and for the business to be conducted at meetings; - (d) unless another member is authorised by the committee to do so, maintaining on behalf of the Association the register of members, and recording in the register any changes in the membership, as required under section 53(1) of the Act; - (e) maintaining on behalf of the Association an up-to-date copy of this Constitution, as required under section 35(1) of the Act; - (f) unless another member is authorised by the committee to do so, maintaining on behalf of the Association a record of committee members and other persons authorised to act on behalf of the Association, as required under section 58(2) of the Act; - (g) ensuring the safe custody of the books of the Association, other than the financial records, financial statements and financial reports, as applicable to the Association; - (h) maintaining full and accurate minutes of committee meetings and general meetings; - (i) carrying out any other duty given to the secretary under this Constitution or by the committee. - (2) An Honorarium shall be paid annually to the secretary in an amount determined by the committee.
+The Secretary has the following duties -

+- (a) dealing with the Association's correspondence; - (b) consulting with the president regarding the business to be conducted at each committee meeting and general meeting; - (c) preparing the notices required for meetings and for the business to be conducted at meetings; - (d) unless another member is authorised by the committee to do so, maintaining on behalf of the Association the register of members, and recording in the register any changes in the membership, as required under section 53(1) of the Act; - (e) maintaining on behalf of the Association an up-to-date copy of this Constitution, as required under section 35(1) of the Act; - (f) unless another member is authorised by the committee to do so, maintaining on behalf of the Association a record of committee members and other persons authorised to act on behalf of the Association, as required under section 58(2) of the Act: - (g) ensuring the safe custody of the books of the Association, other than the financial records, financial statements and financial reports, as applicable to the Association; - (h) maintaining full and accurate minutes of committee meetings and general meetings; - (i) carrying out any other duty given to the secretary under this Constitution or by the committee.

-30. Treasurer
+31. Treasurer